Alphonz88/enterprise-responsible-ai-hiring/README.md

 ---

-### 5. Open the Web Interface
+### Step 5: Open the Web Application

-After running the command, Streamlit will automatically open in your browser.
+After running the command, Streamlit will open automatically in your browser.

 ---

-### 6. Upload Resume Dataset
+### Step 6: Upload Resume Dataset

 Upload a CSV file containing resumes.

 You can also use the provided sample dataset:

 AI_Resume_Screening.csv

 ---

-### 7. View AI Evaluation Results
+### Step 7: View AI Screening Results

 The system will:

-• Automatically detect resume text columns
+• Automatically detect the resume text column
 • Calculate weighted skill scores
-• Categorize candidates into Selected / Review / Rejected
+• Categorize candidates into **Selected / Review / Rejected**
-• Display results on the HR dashboard
+• Display results in the HR dashboard

 ---

-### 8. Download Audit Report
+### Step 8: Download the Audit Report

 Click the **Download Results** button to export the candidate evaluation report as a CSV file.